Orange Tofu, Better than Takeout

 Coming in at exactly 10 ingredients, this orange tofu packs a ton of flavor despite minimal elements.
 In truth, if you enjoy regularly cooking Asian dishes, you’ll already have most of these ingredients!
 If not, write a quick shopping list and pop into your local Asian supermarket or my Amazon marketplace.

-• Light soy sauce is salty and loaded with savory umami.
+- Light soy sauce is salty and loaded with savoury umami.

-• Dark soy sauce contributes a rich brown color, plus a well-rounded, robust, and mature flavor with hints of honeyed sweetness.
+- Dark soy sauce contributes a rich brown colour, plus a well-rounded, robust, and mature flavour with hints of honeyed sweetness.

-• Orange juice lends a characteristic citrusy, bright, and surprisingly acidic background for the thick, shiny sauce.
-I have used freshly squeezed oranges and purchased orange juice; either is fine, but steer clear of juices with added sugars or flavoring.
+- Orange juice lends a characteristic citrusy, bright, and surprisingly acidic background for the thick, shiny sauce.
+I have used freshly squeezed oranges and purchased orange juice; either is fine, but steer clear of juices with added sugars or flavouring.

 Substitutions and Swaps